Giants Camp Coaches and Heroes

 Camps are led by professional educators and college coaches.
 Our coaches develop athletic skill, build confidence and provide positive reinforcement.
 These outstanding educators are the foundation of our day-to-day operations and the key to our program quality.

-Greg Lauri, John Glenn High School (NY) - 20 years coaching experience, 4th year w/ program
+Greg Lauri, Nassau Community College (NY) – 21 years coaching experience, 5th year w/ program

 Our coaches are supported by New York Giants Heroes – men that earned their living wearing the New York Giants uniform.
 Giants Heroes are fathers and family men that understand the dynamics of communicating with young people.
 Heroes appear at various times throughout camp operations.